a740g/QB64-PE-Museum/PIXELplus-256/readme.txt

 To ensure PIXELplus 256 runs correctly, your computer should conform to the following specifications:

- þ IBM or compatible PC.
+ ï¿½ IBM or compatible PC.
 386 or better recommended.

- þ 512K free conventional memory.
+ ï¿½ 512K free conventional memory.

- þ VGA graphics card and colour monitor.
+ ï¿½ VGA graphics card and colour monitor.

- þ Hard disk.
+ ï¿½ Hard disk.

- þ Microsoft compatible mouse with up-to-date driver.
+ ï¿½ Microsoft compatible mouse with up-to-date driver.

 ---------------------------